United Kingdom : Safety by City

 Take great care when driving on the A23 and A27, as there have been a lot of accidents.

-If you are out and about in the early hours of the morning walk briskly and don’t get into unnecessary conversations with drunken strangers, or simply get a night bus or a cab.
+If you are out and about in the early hours of the morning walk briskly and don’t get into unnecessary conversations with drunken strangers or simply get a night bus or a cab.

 - Visas - Member countries of the EU do not need visas to enter the United Kingdom, as well as some other countries, but there is a considerable number of countries that do.
 Your passport should be valid for a minimum period of 6 months from the date of entry into the United Kingdom.

 - Currency - The British pound is the currency in Brighton.
-Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities of the country are skyrocketing.
+Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in most cities in the country are skyrocketing.
 You should bear in mind that you will need about 100£ per day, including accommodation.

 - Weather - The weather in Brighton is mild with cool summers, and heavy rainfalls during the year.
 The best time to visit is during summer, from June to August.